 Secret #1: I figured out the exercise I need.

 Through years of working out at least three times as week, I figured out how my body likes to be worked.
 Through consistent visits to the gym, I figured out what it takes to challenge my body just enough to make it stronger and better.
 I know it takes about a month for a workout routine to be stale and less challenging.
 I figured out how to add weights to my lifting that tire my muscles just enough each week to make a difference.
 I figured out that I have to challenge myself with physical challenges regularly to make me uncomfortable.
-For example, this month is a 5k run/walk each day of May.
-And trust me, it’s uncomfortable.
+For example, one month I did a 5k run/walk each day of May.
+And trust me, it was uncomfortable.

 The Secret: I figured out what works for me, when I need to change, and how to be uncomfortable.